-7. NIJ Recommendation: Law enforcement agencies should perform an annual audit verifying that all SAKs in the property room are present and in their specified location.
+19. NIJ Recommendation: Law enforcement agencies should perform an annual audit verifying that all SAKs in the property room are present and in their specified location.

-Current Practices: Inventories have been conducted for untested kits in 2017, 2018, and 2019.
-Under HB 49, this inventory remains an annual requirement.
+Current Practices: Annual inventories have been conducted for untested kits since 2017.
+Under AS 44.41.070, this inventory remains an annual requirement.
+DPS is currently developing a statewide SAK program that will be able to obtain regular inventory lists.

-AK SAKI Recommendations: It is recommended that DPS explore implementing a SAK tracking program.
-By implementing this software, the SCDL will be able to obtain regular inventory lists.
-This will also reduce the strain on small municipal police departments, as well as complying with various state requests for data and information which has personnel resource impacts.
+AK SAKI Recommendations: It is recommended that DPS leverage the developing SAK tracking program for the annual inventory.
+This will reduce the strain on small municipal police departments, as well as complying with various state requests for data and information which has personnel resource impacts.